icaroslb/icaroslb/README.md

 ### Hi there, I'm Ícaro! 👋

-I graduated and am mastering Computer Science at the Federal University of Ceara (UFC).
+Graduated in Computer Science by Universidade Federal do Ceará (2021) and master in Computer Science, with emphasis in Computer Graphics and Virtual Reality (2024).
 I love math, games, and working with both together.

 ## Main projects